This easy apple compote is a great way to satisfy an apple pie craving for WAY fewer calories and/or Weight Watchers Points!

 - ¼ cup maple syrup

-- Coat your slow cooker with nonstick spray.
-(I used my 4-Quart.)
+- Coat your slow cooker with non-stick spray.

 - Place the apples, cider, brown sugar, maple syrup and cinnamon (if using) in your slow cooker and stir to combine.